Harvard University COVID-19 updates

 The tutorial courses serve many goals.
 First, tutorials provide undergraduates with the opportunity to associate with a professional scientist over an extended period of time and to explore important research topics that are not covered in depth in other undergraduate offerings.
 Second, tutorials are designed to help students become comfortable with reading, understanding, and discussing the scientific literature in an intimate and relatively informal setting.
 Finally, tutorials can serve as one entry point for thesis work and help students to identify research topics and potential sponsors.
 Tutorials are ordinarily taken in the junior year.
 Students often report that the tutorial experience prepares them well for moving on to the larger advanced neuro courses, where they discuss advanced readings with upper-level students and sometimes graduate students.
 Tutorials are often a favorite class among Neuroscience concentrators.

-Q: Can I shop the Neuro tutorials?
+Q: How can I preview the Neuro tutorials?

 Q: How do I sign up to take a tutorial class?